gustavofernandezlembert/Gustavo-Fernandez/README.md

 ---
 ## Summary

-Experienced Telecom Engineer with expertise in wireless communications 3G/4G/5G RF design, optimization, rollout, KPI and quality assurance.
-Proficient in 3GPP standards, RAN architecture, signaling and operations.
-Skilled in Data Science and Analytics, adept at deriving insights from telecom data.
+ Telecom Engineer with a strong specialization in RF design, optimization, rollout, and KPI analysis, particularly in the context of wireless communication technologies like 3G, 4G, and 5G.
+My expertise extends to 3GPP standards, RAN architecture, signaling protocols, and network operations.
+I possess advanced skills in Data Science and Analytics, enabling me to extract actionable insights from diverse data sources.
+My proficiency in software development complements my problem-solving abilities within the wireless communication space, allowing me to innovate and provide effective solutions.

 ---
 ## Education